 Achieve a minimum 3.250 cumulative GPA for coursework completed during undergraduate study.
 Earn a minimum grade of “C” or higher (2.000) in each of the OT Program prerequisite courses and

-Achieve a minimum 3.000 cumulative Science GPA in Anatomy & Physiology I, Anatomy & Physiology II, and Physics I.
+Achieve a minimum 3.000 cumulative Science GPA in Anatomy & Physiology I, Anatomy & Physiology II, and Medical Terminology.